Rhea Chakraborty

-Early life
+Early life and education

-Rhea Chakraborty was born into a Bengali family in Bangalore, Karnataka, India.
-Her father was an Indian Army officer.
-She did her schooling from Army Public School Ambala Cantt, Ambala.
+Rhea Chakraborty was born in a Bengali family at Bangalore, Karnataka.
+Her father was a Lieutenant colonel in the Indian Army.
+She was educated at Army Public School, Ambala Cantt, Ambala, and at St. Clare's School, Agra.

 Career

 Rhea started her television career in 2009 with MTV India's TVS Scooty Teen Diva where she was the first runner-up.
 She later auditioned to be a VJ at MTV Delhi and was selected.
 She has hosted several MTV shows, including Pepsi MTV Wassup, TicTac College Beat and MTV Gone in 60 Seconds.

 In 2012, she made her film debut with the Telugu film Tuneega Tuneega where she played the character Nidhi.
 In 2013 she debuted in Bollywood with Mere Dad Ki Maruti as Jasleen.
 In 2014 she played the character of Sonali in Sonali Cable.

 In 2017 she appeared in YRF's Bank Chor.
-She also did cameo appearances in Half Girlfriend and Dobaara: See Your Evil.
+She also made cameo appearances in Half Girlfriend and Dobaara: See Your Evil.
 In 2018 she appeared in Jalebi opposite debutante Varun Mitra.

 She topped the list of The Times of India's "Most Desirable Women" in 2020.
+In 2023, Chakraborty served as a gang leader on the twentieth season of Indian reality show MTV Roadies where she emerged as the winning gang leader.